efieldsVFX/Scripts/ProductionScripts/Metahuman_tools/MHA_Batch_Importer-main/README.md

 ## Documentation

-For detailed documentation on implementation, customization, and troubleshooting, visit our [Wiki](link-to-wiki).
+For detailed documentation on implementation, customization, and troubleshooting, please refer to the inline code documentation.

-## Support
+## Authors

-For technical support and feature requests, please use our [Issue Tracker](link-to-issues).
+- Eric Fields (efieldsvfx@gmail.com)

 ## License